Safety and Security

 The Violence Against Women Reauthorization Act of 2013 amends the Clery Act to require such institutions to disclose statistics, policies and procedures relating specifically to dating violence, domestic violence, stalking, sexual assault, and hate crimes.

-The PNCA Annual Campus Security and Fire Report [PDF], [link] available to all current and prospective students and employees, is distributed in accordance with the Clery Act, and includes data for the calendar years 2013, 2014, & 2015.
+The PNCA Annual Campus Security and Fire Report [PDF], available to all current and prospective students and employees, is distributed in accordance with the Clery Act, and includes data for the calendar years 2015, 2016, and 2017.

 The report also includes institutional policies concerning campus security, such as policies on drug use, crime prevention, the reporting of crimes, sexual assault, student housing evacuation in the event of fire, electrical appliances, to whom fires should be reported, and other matters.